Warren8824/XRP-Insight/README.md

 4. Push to the branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

+6. Configure GitHub Secrets for CI Workflow

+Our project uses GitHub Actions for Continuous Integration (CI) to run tests and ensure that all changes pass before merging.
+In order to successfully run the CI workflow, certain environment variables (such as database credentials and API keys) must be set up as GitHub Secrets.

+If you want to run the CI tests in your own fork or clone of this repository, you will need to set up the required secrets.
+Refer to our CONTRIBUTING.md.

-Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct and the process for submitting pull requests.
+Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct and the full process for submitting pull requests.

 ## License